mobiletonster/blogposts/code/aspnetcore/VSInstallerWebWorkload.md

 ![Image 2](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/VS2022CommunityWebWorkload.png#screenshot "web workload screen in installer")

-If you didn't check this during the inital install, you can launch the Visual Studio Installer and click the `Modify` button next to the edition you have installed. (screen shot depicts Enterprise edition, but Community edition follows the same flow.)
+If you didn't check this during the initial install, you can launch the Visual Studio Installer and click the `Modify` button next to the edition you have installed. (screen shot depicts Enterprise edition, but Community edition follows the same flow.)

 ![Image 3](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/VS2022InstallerModify.png#screenshot "vs installer modify button")